NatashaMitchko/Firebase-site/README.md

 # [natashamitchko.com](https://natashamitchko.com/)

+Cookbook is now served from a flask app at cookbook.natashamitchko.com

+Old:

 HTML for the cookbook is rendered with `staticjinja build` at project root.
 Templates are stored in the templates directory and rendered to `cookbook` (not checked in)